taskrabbit/screenpress/README.md

 * Maybe be more deliberate like Huxley and set modes (ENV variables?) for recording
 * Enable mode that fails test if image changes
 * Enable tools to easily compare without Github (locally)
+* Is there a good way to automatically take screenshots or when example is tagged?

 ### Inspiration